GENI-NSF/geni-tools/README-omni.txt

 == Release Notes ==
 New in v1.4:
+ * Omni logging is configurable with a -l option, or from a script by calling applyLogConfig(). (ticket #61)
  * Omni aborts if it detects your slice has expired (ticket #51)
  * SFA logger handles log file conflicts (ticket #48)
  * Handle expired user certs nicely in Omni (ticket #52)